 TYPE: Lecture OFFICE: Hs.
 54 Rm.
 5 (basement) Office Extension: 826-5422

-OFFICE HOURS: MWF 11:00 to 11:50am.
+OFFICE HOURS: Tu/Th 2:00 to 2:50pm.
 See my teaching schedule to make appointments for other times.

 Course Description: Fundamentals of Speech Communication is an introductory course into the principles of public speaking.
 It includes communication theories and skill-building exercises designed to make you a better speaker in public and professional contexts.
 From Catalog: Introductory course.
 Develop oral communication abilities for functioning effectively in various settings.
 Fundamental communication theory.